-A fun twist on classic Hershey’s kiss blossom cookies, these chocolate peppermint crinkle blossom cookies are not only pretty – they are fudgy and delicious!
-That peppermint + chocolate combo makes the perfect Christmas cookie!
+A twist on Hershey’s kiss cookies, these pretty chocolate peppermint crinkle blossom cookies make the perfect Christmas cookie!

 Well, if you aren’t Christmas cookied out, you’re going to want to make room for these chocolate peppermint crinkle blossom cookies.

 I know the name is a little bit of a mouthful, but I can’t very well leave out any part of the deliciousness, can I?